Rudolf060976/BOOKS-API/README.md

 ## How to make calls to the Public API on the Web.

-1. The base API Url is the following:
+1. The current base API URL is the following:
 ```
 http://ec2-44-202-5-84.compute-1.amazonaws.com:4000
 ```
-2. Every endpoint will be mounted after the base Url, for example:
+2. Every endpoint will be mounted after the base URL, as follows:
 ```
 http://ec2-44-202-5-84.compute-1.amazonaws.com:4000/api/genres?page=4&limit=5
 ```